justinnaldzin/big-data-benchmarking/README.md

    - Apache Spark SQL
    - Microsoft Azure
 - Compatible on Linux, macOS, and Windows in a reproducible, portable development environment
-- Able to accept any source dataset in CSV file format (containing headers)
+- Able to accept multiple source datasets in CSV file format (containing headers)
-- Create tables and insert into database the dataset specified
+- Create tables and insert into database the datasets specified
-- Run benchmarks on this new dataset or on existing tables in the database
+- Run benchmarks on these new datasets or on existing tables in the database
 - Able to specify the number of benchmarking iterations to perform
 - Able to specify the number of concurrent users to simultaneously perform the same benchmarking queries
 - Predefined query templates used to formulate a dynamically generated query which is transferrable between each database technology using a syntactically equivalent query
 - Limit query results to a specified row count
 - Drop tables (only on the newly created tables) immediately after the benchmark
 - Output benchmarking results to CSV
-- Present the results in an interactive HTML dashboard containing data tables, charts and graphs using a [Bokeh](http://bokeh.pydata.org/) server web app
+- Plot the results in an interactive HTML dashboard containing data tables, charts and graphs using a [Bokeh](http://bokeh.pydata.org/) server web app

 ## Requirements